 Choosing a North Korea tour isn’t too difficult since there are not an abundance of companies offering travel experiences there.
-I went with Koryo Tours, given their great reputation and the fact they opened up the concept of tourism there first.
+I went with Koryo Tours in 2012, given their great reputation and the fact they opened up the concept of tourism there first.

-Not only is it very expensive to go to North Korea, it’s also somewhere that I knew I wouldn’t frequent regularly or easily, and so I wanted my trip to be the best it could possibly be.
-With the tour starting and ending in Beijing, and all your visa requirements taken care of, the whole process was hassle free.
+Not only is it very expensive to go to North Korea, but I wanted my trip to be expertly organised.
+With the tour starting and ending in Beijing, and all your visa requirements taken care of, the whole process was hassle-free.

-The night before I remember sitting with a guy in my Beijing hostel, who was also going, and getting giddy at the thought of going to a country that not many people visit, or even know you can get to.
-In the morning, we were overwhelmed, “We are going to North Korea!
+The night before I remember sitting with a guy in my Beijing hostel, who was also going, and feeling overwhelmed.
+“We are going to North Korea!
 I can’t believe it!” which was quickly followed by “I’m scared”.
-Really scared of the million rules and regulations we had to adhere by, scared of what we might see, doing something wrong and being in trouble… and scared of what I would end up feeling.
+Really scared of the million rules and regulations we had to adhere to, scared of what we might see, doing something wrong and being in trouble.
+And scared of what I would end up feeling.

-In the departure lounge, nervousness and excitement was expressed through a mutual exchange of our knowledge and opinions as well as immature humour.
-We thought it best to get the jokes out of the way before landing in Pyongyang – the mimicking of the Team America film scenes, pondering over whether we would get to eat hamburgers invented by Kim Jong Il and so on.
-Better to get everything out of our system before we were exposed to the exaggeration, propaganda and overshadowed facts for real where we would have to keep a straight face.
-We will only be shown what they want us to see.
+In the departure lounge, nervousness and excitement were expressed through a mutual exchange of our knowledge and opinions.
+It’s better to get everything out of your system before you are exposed to exaggeration, propaganda, and overshadowed facts where you have to keep a straight face.
+You will only be shown what they want you to see.

 Do you get a stamp in your passport when you visit North Korea?